 Psoriasis & Psoriatic Arthritis

 Psoriasis is the rapid buildup of skin cells causing red, raised, dry, and cracked scaly patches or blisters on the skin.
 This condition is a result of an autoimmune disorder that causes skin cells to replace themselves every 3 to 4 days instead of the usual 30.
 Psoriasis can appear on the scalp, elbows, hands, feet, and genitals.
 In some cases it can affect the fingernails, causing yellowing and small depressions in the nail.

 Patients with psoriasis can also develop psoriatic arthritis.
 This is a form of arthritis that specifically affects people with psoriasis.
 Symptoms are similar to psoriasis but include joint pain, stiffness, and swelling.
 There is no cure for either form of psoriasis, however, we offer treatment options to relieve symptoms.

 Affecting up to 10% fo the populate, rosacea is a common condition of the face.
 Rosacea appears as small, pus-filled red bumps similar to acne.
 The appearance of rosacea is more common in women with fair skin between the ages of 30 and 60 years old.
 There is no cure for rosacea, however, we offer several treatment options in order to relieve symptoms and prevent flare-ups.

 While your body naturally heals itself, not everyone’s body does so in the same way.
 By visiting Signature Plastic Surgery, we can help treat an existing scar or manage the healing of a fresh injury.
-After an examination, Dr. Booth can come up with a treatment plan to improve or remove your scar.
+After an examination, our dermatologist provider can come up with a treatment plan to improve or remove your scar.

 Skin Cancer Screening